-1. I violated the condition(s) of my community supervision by:

-2. As a result, I agree to:

-It is understood that if I fail to comply with this Agreement a violation hearing may be held with the Court.
-It is further understood that this document will become a permanent part of my community supervision file.
-I have reviewed and understand this Agreement and consent to this modification of my community supervision.

-Understanding my rights listed above, I give up the right to the advice and assistance of a lawyer knowing that I may delay acceptance of this Agreement for up to five (5) days to allow me to consult with a lawyer.
-Further, I knowingly, voluntarily, and intelligently agree to enter this Agreement and no hearing on this matter will be held.
+1. I violated the condition(s) of my community s upervision by: 2.
+As a result, I agree to: that this ment a violation hearing may be held with the Court.
+It is further understood community supervision file.
+I have reviewed and understand this Agreement ervision. of this A ht to the advice and assistance of a lawyer knowing that I may delay acceptance o consult with a lawyer.
+Further, I knowingly, voluntarily, and intelligently atter will be held.
+Client Probation Officer Date Probation Supervisor (if required)

-Client

-Probation Officer

-Date

-Probation Supervisor (if required)
+ADMINISTRATIVE AGREEMENT 1-11-2018

-CHAPTER 10 SHARED PROBATION & COMMUNITY CORRECTIONS CASES Citations/Authority: IC 11-12-2-4(b)(8)(A) 10.1 SHARED PROBATION & COMMUNITY CORRECTIONS CASES Adoption Date: August 26, 2015 Revision Dates: January 20, 2017; Revised 2018-1- 17; Approved by Presiding Judge 2018-3-27, CCAB 4-30-18; Approved by Presiding Judge February 6, 2019
+CHAPTER 10 SHARED PROBATION & COMMUNITY CORRECTIONS CASES Citations/Authority: IC 11-12-2-4(b)(8)(A) CORRECTIONS CASES Adoption Date: August 26, 2015 Revision Dates: January 20, 2017; Revised 2018-1- 17; Approved by Presiding Judge 2018-3-27, CCAB 4-30-18; Approved by Presiding Judge February 6, 2019